Over the Atlantic Ocean in a suit – Stanisław Skarżyński

 Shortly after arriving to Britain, Skarżyński was assigned a new task of educating Polish cadet airmen and become the commander of their training course.
 The experience and flying skills of the pioneer aviator were supposedly noted by Polish authorities as a valuable asset, so it seemed that Skarżyński´s future career would be related to pilot training.

-At the beginning of 1941 Skarżyński was transferred to Polish Flying Training School at RAF Hucknall and assigned the post of Chief Flying Instructor.
+At the beginning of 1941 Skarżyński was transferred to Polish Flying Training School at RAF Hucknall and assigned the Chief Flying Instructor.
 With the development of the Polish Air Force, the flying school at Hucknall was soon split into No. 25 Polish Elementary Flying Training School at RAF Hucknall and No. 16 Polish Secondary Flying Training School at RAF Newton.
 Skarżyński was initially assigned to 16.
 PSFTS, then becoming the Polish commander of RAF Hucknall.

 However, the flying school environment was not enough for such an adventure pilot as Skarżyński was.
 He asked several times for being transferred to a combat post and finally the prayers were answered – in April 1942 Skarżyński was appointed the commanding officer of RAF Lindholme, in the rank of Acting Group Captain.